kotikotprojects/dragonion/README.md

 Most modern-looking, encrypted and functional in-console onion chat that you control!

 ## 📝 Note
-Dragonion IS NOT a chat for everyday use.
+dragonion IS NOT a chat for everyday use.
 It is specific application focused on privacy and safety.
 It can contain functions, that you won't like or don't contain some functions you would like to have in regular chat application.
 You need to set up [[dragonion-server]](https://github.com/BarsTiger/dragonion-server)